stetzer/stetzer.github.io/_drafts/random-forests-of-titanic-survivors.md

 prediction <- predict(model, newdata=testdata, type="class")
 ```

-Finally, Kaggle wants to see predictions as a single file with a header line, followed by a series of 1's and 0's indicating survivorship.
+Finally, Kaggle wants to see predictions as a single file with a header line, followed by a series of newline-separate 1's and 0's indicating survivorship in the same order as we received for the test data.
 We'll write these by using R's _write.table_ function, but first we have to coalesce the logical values into integers.
 We do that with a neat little trick by adding 0 to their logical values.

 ``` r
 # And let's write our prediction results